home iammatthias menu

 The Sovereign Feed

-A 1999 standard still gives readers direct control over their feeds while social platforms hoard attention behind algorithms.
-RSS is just XML:
+RSS is a 1999 standard that still gives readers direct control over their feeds while social platforms route attention through algorithms.
+The protocol is just XML:

 <?xml version="1.0" encoding="UTF-8" ?>